top of page

 Southern Resident Orca (SRKW)

-Throughout the 1960s and early 1970s, the population of J, K, and L pods was significantly reduced due to whale captures for marine park exhibitions.
-The abductors killed at least 13 orcas during the captures; 45 whales were delivered to parks worldwide.
-Only one SRKW remains alive in captivity.
+J, K, and L pod populations reduced significantly during the 1960s and early 1970s due to whale captures for marine park exhibitions.
+The abductors killed at least 13 orcas during the captures; 45 whales ended up in parks across the globe.
+No SRKW remains alive in captivity.

 Center for Whale Research